-Your doctor will likely recommend a combination of treatment strategies to end or lessen the number of incontinence episodes.
-If an underlying cause or contributing factor, such as a urinary tract infection, is identified, you'll also receive treatments for those conditions.
+Your doctor may recommend a combination of treatment strategies to end or lessen the number of incontinence episodes.
+If an underlying cause or contributing factor, such as a urinary tract infection, is identified, you'll also receive treatment for the condition.

 Behavior therapies may help you eliminate or lessen episodes of stress incontinence.
 The treatments your doctor recommends may include:

 - Pelvic floor muscle exercises.
-Kegel exercises are the most important part of preventing and treating urinary incontinence.
-These exercises strengthen your pelvic floor muscles and urinary sphincter.
+Kegel exercises strengthen your pelvic floor muscles and urinary sphincter.
 Your doctor or a physical therapist can help you learn how to do them correctly.
 Just like any other exercise routine, how well Kegel exercises work for you depends on whether you perform them regularly.

 - Fluid consumption.
-Your doctor might recommend the amount and timing of fluid consumption during the day.
-You may be requested to avoid caffeinated and alcoholic beverages to determine if these dietary irritants affect your bladder function.
-If your leakage is significantly improved by fluid schedules and avoiding dietary irritants, you'll have to decide if changing your fluid consumption or giving up coffee is worth the improvement in leakage.
+Your doctor might recommend the amount and timing of fluids you consume during the day.
+Your doctor also may request that you avoid caffeinated and alcoholic beverages to learn how these dietary irritants affect your bladder function.
+If using fluid schedules and avoiding dietary irritants significantly improves leakage, you'll have to decide whether changing your fluid consumption pattern or giving up coffee or alcohol is worth the improvement in leakage.